-<BT>Checklist - Applying a Community Approach in the Classroom
+Checklist - Applying a Community Approach in the Classroom

-<TX2>Are you making the most of the power of communities in your classroom?
-Before you start your next unit of work ask yourself some of the following questions.
+Are you making the most of the power of communities in your classroom?
+Before you start your next unit of work, ask yourself some of the following questions.

-<BL1>Are there regular opportunities for learners to work together during your unit of work?
+Are there regular opportunities for learners to work together during your unit of work?
 How often will students give and receive peer feedback?